 Results from early preclinical studies and clinical trials of our programs and product candidates are not necessarily predictive of the results of later preclinical studies and clinical trials of our programs and product candidates.
-If we cannot replicate the results from our earlier preclinical studies and clinical trials of our programs and product candidates in our later preclinical studies and clinical trials, we may be unable to successfully develop, obtain regulatory approval for and commercialize our product candidates.
+If we cannot replicate the results from our earlier preclinical studies and clinical trials of our programs and product candidates.
+If we cannot replicate the results from our earlier preclinical studies and clinical trials of our programs and product candidates and clinical trials, we may be unable to successfully develop, obtain regulatory approval for and commercialize our product candidates.